 Waite Ranch Tidal Wetland Restoration Goals

 A central goal of the restoration project is to benefit local landowners and the community both ecologically and economically.
 The conservation benefits of the project include the enhancement of tidal wetlands which filter water and buffer storms and floods.
-Economic benefits of restoration include good jobs for local contractors, more revenues for local business resulting from increased river recreation and tourism, and stronger fisheries as a result of new nursery habitat for salmon and other fish.
+Economic benefits of restoration include local multi-year construction and planting jobs for local contractors and stronger fisheries as a result of new nursery habitat for salmon and other fish.

 - Siuslaw Watershed Council